Contact Us

 ErgoTube 10° - 50° - Perfect tool for multi-user workstations

-It allows the observer to maintain proper upright posture and to move the eyepieces closer when the scope is in a bio-clean hood or must be positioned far from the edge of a workbench.
+The long binocular tubes displace the viewing point 65 mm upwards and 65 mm towards the observer.
+It allows the observer to maintain proper upright posture and to move the eyepieces closer when the microscope is in a bio-clean hood or must be positioned far from the edge of a workbench.

 Trinocular ErgoTube 5° - 45° - Provides a wide range of adjustment

 The Trinocular ErgoTube (5° - 45° observation angle) provides a wide range of adjustment options to provide a comfortable, relaxed seated position at the microscope.
+The built-in photo port offers the possibility to equipe the microscope with a digital camera.

 Related Articles